A brute-force search for R-symmetric Wess-Zumino models: The data structure of models

 We consider models with their R-charge assignments fixed, or equivalently, models without extra $U(1)$ symmetries which are not R-symmetries~\cite{Komargodski:2009jf}.
 Each model is uniquely labeled by its R-charge assignment, recorded as an array of R-charges:

-A renormalizable superpotential is a cubic polynomial function of $\hat{z}$:
+A renormalizable superpotential is a cubic polynomial function of $\hat z$:

 In a generic R-symmetric model, $c$, $c_i$, $c_{i j}$ and $c_{i j k}$ are generic coefficients for R-charge 2 terms, and zero for terms with other R-charges.
-It is obvious that $W$ with an R-symmetry always have $c = 0$.
-We rewrite $W$ in a short notation:
+It is obvious that the R-symmetry sets $c = 0$.
+We rewrite $W$ in a compact notation: